emissary-ingress/emissary/reference/services/ext_authz.md

  1. return a direct HTTP *response*, intended to be sent back to the requesting HTTP client (normally *denying* the request from being forwarded to the upstream backend service); or
  2. return a modification to make to the HTTP *request* before sending it to the upstream backend service (normally *allowing* the request to be forwarded to the upstream backend service with modifications).

 The external auth service receives information about every request through Ambassador and must indicate whether the request is to be allowed, or not.
 If not, the external auth service provides the HTTP response which is to be handed back to the client.
-A potential control flow for Authentication is shown below.
+A potential control flow for Authentication is shown in the image below.

 Giving the external auth service the ability to control the response allows many different types of auth mechanisms, for example: